ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "All around the beauty of nature really shines, and the view over the fjord is like no other."
       },
       "s_iPLq6lkvrdE9": {
-        "meaning": "By the innermost part of the fjord is Haydalur, where a tourist service is operated."
+        "meaning": "By the innermost part of the fjord is Heydalur, where a tourist service is operated."
       },
       "s_iS5GqRN8mIPo": {
         "meaning": "Previously there was a grocery store here."